data-apis/scipy-2023-presentation/paper.rst

    :figclass: wt
    :scale: 90%

-   TODO: write the figure caption
+   TODO (athan): write the figure caption

 The Python array API standard specifies standardized APIs and behaviors for array and tensor objects and operations.